 Can you carve purple heart wood?

-Purpleheart wood comes with a hard-to-detect interlocking grain, hand-planing, chiseling, and working lumber.
+Purpleheart wood has a hard-to-detect interlocking grain, hand-planing, chiseling, and working lumber.
 That is why it takes carving tools to prove quality.
-Make sure your tools are sharp enough to cut through the lumber and sand it well as you rough it.
+Ensure your tools are sharp enough to cut through the lumber and sand it well as you rough it.

 Work through a progression of grits to produce smooth results.
 The grain on the purple heart is long and very stiff.
-The stiffness causes the grain to break off in long, skinny pieces when carving.
+The stiffness causes the grain to break into long, skinny pieces when carving.